patterns-app/patterns-devkit/README.md

 To the extent possible, snapflow maintains the same data and byte representation of `datablock` records across formats and storages.
-Not all formats and storages support all data representations, though -- for instance, empty / null / None / NA support differs significantly across common data formats, runtimes, and storage engines.
+Not all formats and storages support all data representations, though -- for instance, datetime support differs significantly across common data formats, runtimes, and storage engines.
 When it notices a conversion or storage operation may produce data loss or corruption, snapflow will try to emit a warning or, if serious enough, fail with an error.
+(Partially implemented, see #24)

 ### Environment and metadata